 Temescal Peak rises over a wide region of the Santa Mountains triangulated between the Pacific Palisades, Topanga, and Calabasas.
 The peak sits on Temescal Ridge, which runs north to south between Santa Ynez Canyon and Temescal Canyon in Topanga State Park.
-There is only seventy vertical feet separating the summit from the service road running down the ridge, making the final climb to the top a near effortless ascent.
+There is only seventy vertical feet separating the summit from Temescal Ridge Trail, a service road running down the ridge, making the final climb to the top a near effortless ascent.
 The not-so-prominent peak does manage to provide 360-degree views over the range, and is one of the highest points in the Santa Monica Mountains at 2,126 feet.

 Temescal Peak can be reached from a number of trailheads, but this trail report will concentrate on two southern approaches from starting points off Palisades Drive.
-One route, beginning up Trailer Canyon Fire Road, offers a 7.6-mile round trip hike with 1,200 feet of elevation gain, and an easier route starts up Palisades Highlands Access Trail for a 5.8-mile hike with 575 feet of elevation gain.
+One route, beginning up Trailer Canyon Fire Road, offers a 7.6-mile round trip hike with 1,200 feet of elevation gain.
+An easier route starts up Palisades Highlands Access Trail for a 5.8-mile hike with 575 feet of elevation gain.
 Both options take Temescal Ridge Trail north to the summit.
 The truly ambitious could also begin hiking from the very bottom of Temescal Ridge Trail in Temescal Gateway Park for a 10.5 miles round trip hike with 1,750 feet of elevation gain.
 Additionally, hikers can get to Temescal Peak by passing through Hub Junction, extending hikes to Eagle Rock or exploring the north end of Temescal Ridge Trail on a trek to Temescal Peak from Reseda Boulevard.